reactjs/react.dev/beta/src/pages/learn/preserving-and-resetting-state.md

 </Sandpack>

 The counter state gets reset when you click the checkbox.
 Although you render a `Counter`, the first child of the `div` changes from a `div` to a `section`.
-When `div` was removed from the DOM, the whole tree below it (including the `Counter` and its state) was destroyed as well.
+When the child `div` was removed from the DOM, the whole tree below it (including the `Counter` and its state) was destroyed as well.

 <img alt="If the first child isn't the same, forget about it!" src="/images/docs/sketches/s_ui-components-swap.png" />